d2l-ai/d2l-en/chapter_natural-language-processing-applications/natural-language-inference-bert.md

 the flag `ignore_stale_grad=True` is set in the `step` function of `d2l.train_batch_ch13`.
 We use this function to train and evaluate the model `net` using the training set (`train_iter`) and the testing set (`test_iter`) of SNLI.
-Due to the limited computational resources, pretraining corpora, and training time, the training and testing accuracy can be further improved: we leave its discussions in the exercises.
+Due to the limited computational resources, the training and testing accuracy can be further improved: we leave its discussions in the exercises.

 ```{.python .input  n=46}